-Kindergarten is all about nurturing a child’s natural curiosity; five and six year olds love to learn about the larger world and share their discoveries.
+Kindergarten is all about nurturing a child’s natural curiosity; our youngest learners love to explore the world and share their discoveries.

 Meridian’s program balances social and emotional learning with a challenging and developmentally appropriate curriculum.
 Students explore self, family, community, and Global Studies using meaningful essential questions.
 Creating a vibrant, safe, and emotionally secure classroom encourages students to share their feelings and solve problems together.

 Social Emotional Learning (SEL) emphasizes individual responsibility, from contributing to a functional classroom environment to demonstrating thoughtfulness.
 Kindergartners are learning to work independently, collaborate successfully, identify feelings, and solve problems.
 The Responsive Classroom approach and Social Thinking Curriculum provide a framework for classroom routines and community-building.
 Kindergartners learn to impact the wider world through Service Learning Day and participation in community events like collection drives for local causes.
 Students build connections beyond the classroom by sharing experiences with their third grade “buddy class.”

 Literacy is integrated into routines and good practices throughout the school day.
 Through Reader’s and Writer’s Workshop, Handwriting Without Tears, and Wired for Reading, teachers focus on developing each child’s skills and confidence in reading, writing, listening, and speaking.
 As readers, kindergartners focus on letter sounds and mouth placement, sight words, context, picture clues, and genres.
 As writers, students learn to use basic conventions, “best-guess” spelling, efficient letter formation, and writing specific genres.
 Listening involves stories read aloud, verbal instructions, and group meetings.
 Speaking ranges from everyday conversation to class discussions, from small-group explanations to all-school presentations.

 Math introduces the five strands of mathematics through daily routines and hands-on activities.
 Through the Bridges in Mathematics curriculum, kindergartners concentrate on organized and accurate counting, creating and extending patterns, identifying shapes, collecting and analyzing survey data, and explaining their mathematical thinking.
 Songs, movement, games, and independent exploration engage student interest and build confidence in mathematics.